yulinyige/express/Contributing.md

 * [mirawlings](https://github.com/mirawlings) - **Michael Rawlings** &lt;mlrawlings@gmail.com&gt; (he/him)
 * [helio-frota](https://github.com/helio-frota) - **Helio Frota** &lt;hesilva@redhat.com&gt; (he/him)

+# Triaging

+Open issues in this repo are subjected to the triage criteria:

+`needs triage`: Issues that are opened and un-attended / unclassified belongs to this category, and are either automatically or manually labelled with `needs triage`

+`question`: Issues that are not leading upto a bug or an enhancement to any of the express repos, but emanating from the usage of it are classified as `question`

+`bug`: Issues that, after investigation, provides a reasonable conviction about a potential bug in the express code, are classified as `question`

+`enhancement`: Issues that, after discussion, inventigation, and technical assessment, found to be a reasonable candidate for a good to have feature, are tagged as `enhancement`.

+Raisers may appeal to change the tag with sufficient reasoning.
+Maintainers can change the tag based on the change in inference in the course of investigation.

+In all cases, issues may be closed by maintainers if they don't receive timely response when further information is sought, or when additional questions are asked.

 ## Becoming a Committer

 All contributors who land a non-trivial contribution should be on-boarded in a timely manner,